Arsneault/fileDump/README.md

 # fileDump
-A place where me and my friends can show off all of our program files.
+A place where my friends and I can dump all of our files.